DiamondLightSource/DosNa/README.md

 - `ram` backend doesn't work properly with Joblib and MPI engines.
 - `hdf5` backend requires to provide an existing folder (and pool inside it) as `--cluster` parameter.
-- `ceph` backend requires a configuration file passed as `--cluster`.
+- `ceph` backend requires a configuration file passed as `--connection-options conffile=...`.

 And last, to run tests with `mpi` the script has to be called as: